-- actively encourage reduction, reuse and recycling of waste to support sustainable waste management principles - manage the kerbside collection of domestic and commercial solid wastes and recyclable materials and transport to a suitably approved handling facility - oversee the operation, management and maintenance of a network of assets for the segregation and disposal of solid waste and recyclable materials generated from domestic and commercial sources; and - engage with the community and businesses in Redlands Coast to improve the overall performance of City Waste and improve sustainability awareness and implementation.
+- Actively encourage reduction, reuse and recycling of waste to support sustainable waste management principles. - Manage the kerbside collection of domestic and commercial solid wastes and recyclable materials and transport to a suitably approved handling facility.

+- Oversee the operation, management and maintenance of a network of assets for the segregation and disposal of solid waste and recyclable materials generated from domestic and commercial sources. - Engage with the community and businesses in Redlands Coast to improve the overall performance of City Waste and improve sustainability awareness and implementation.

-8 City Waste's strategies for achieving objectives
+8. City Waste's strategies for achieving objectives

-8.1 Waste Reduction and Recycling Plan 2021-2025
+8.1.
+Waste Reduction and Recycling Plan 2021-2030

-Redland City Council's draft Waste Reduction and Recycling Plan 2021-2025 (the Plan) outlines a clear path forward on how the Redlands Coast community can collectively achieve waste reduction and recycling targets set by the Queensland Government.
+Redland City Council's Waste Reduction and Recycling Plan 2021-2030 (the Plan) outlines a clear path forward on how the Redlands Coast community can collectively achieve waste reduction and recycling targets set by the State Government and commitments in the South East Queensland, Council of Mayors, Waste Management Plan.

 The Plan outlines how Council and the Redlands Coast community will improve the use of the existing kerbside waste, recycling and green waste services.
+The key focus of the Plan is to encourage residents to "lift the right lid" and place waste within the correct bin and to reduce the amount of organic waste going to landfill.

 Council is committed to the following goals: